ParthibanRajasekaran/cypress-cucumber-html/README.md

 [Cypress](https://github.com/cypress-io/cypress/releases) - 10+

 Note:
-- Node installation will automatically intall NPM from the above link
+- Node installation will automatically install NPM from the above link
 - You can validate the version installed via
 ```bash
 npm --version